“Mindfulness means paying attention in a particular way; On purpose, in the present moment, and nonjudgmentally.”

 Mindfulness practice is a way of paying attention to the present moment without judgment or criticism, without perceiving something as good or bad.
-The practice of mindfulness helps us to come out of automatic pilot and also stops us focusing on the past and the future.
+This practice helps us to come out of automatic pilot and also stops us focusing on the past and the future.
 By paying attention to the present moment in this way, we are more able to manage difficult, anxious and stressful feelings.

-Many mindfulness practices focus on the breath and body; this practice can be done in many of our daily activities.
-For example, mindfulness of eating can be practiced very easily daily.
-Doing the meditation below will give you a feel for this practise.
+Many mindfulness practices focus on the breath and body; however, this practice can be done in many of our daily activities.
+For example, you can do this practice when you are eating, walking, driving or standing in a queue.

 Please email if you would like to be put on a waiting list for the next upcoming course.